-We incurred net losses of \$155.7 million and \$80.6 million in fiscal 2009 and fiscal 2008, respectively.
-Net loss increased in fiscal 2009 as compared to fiscal 2008 primarily due to lower revenues across all market segments as well as reduced gross margins on product sales.
-Results for fiscal 2009 also included the recognition of a valuation allowance of \$57.7 million for our deferred tax assets, restructuring charges of \$8.8 million, \$2.5 million in a stock-based compensation charge related to an option modification in connection with the retirement of our founder and former executive chairman of our board of directors in May 2009, as well as \$5.0 million in provision for bad debts due to the heightened risk of non-payment of certain accounts receivable.
-Net loss for fiscal 2008 included \$13.6 million in restructuring and impairment charges and \$4.1 million in provision for doubtful debts.
+We incurred net losses of \$188.3 million and \$155.7 million in fiscal 2010 and fiscal 2009, respectively.
+The net loss for fiscal 2010 is primarily due to lower gross margins on products sold, \$15.9 million of pre-tax restructuring charges, and the impairment of certain long-lived assets of \$56.4 million, offset by a \$3.5 million gain resulting from the release of a liability previously recorded as a secured borrowing due to the dismissal of our complaint against a customer.
+The net loss for fiscal 2009 was primarily due to lower revenues, the recognition of a valuation allowance of \$57.7 million for our deferred tax assets, restructuring charges of \$8.8 million, \$2.5 million in a stock-based compensation charge related to an option modification in connection with the retirement of our founder and former executive chairman of our board of directors in May 2009, as well as \$5.0 million in provision for bad debts due to the heightened risk of non-payment of certain accounts receivable.

-Our cash, cash equivalents and marketable securities totaled approximately \$449.2 million as of December 26, 2009 as compared to \$522.9 million at December 27, 2008.
-The decrease in our cash, cash equivalents and marketable securities balances was primarily due to the use of cash for operating activities in fiscal 2009.
-We also paid \$12.0 million in the fourth quarter of fiscal 2009 for the acquisition of manufacturing and testing equipment and technology assets, including intellectual property assets, from Electroglas, Inc. We believe that we will be able to satisfy our working capital requirements for the next twelve months with the liquidity provided by our existing cash, cash equivalents and marketable securities.
-If we are unsuccessful in improving our operating efficiency, reducing our cash outlays or increasing our available cash through financing, our cash, cash equivalents and marketable securities will further decline in fiscal 2010.
+Our cash, cash equivalents and marketable securities totaled approximately \$347.2 million as of December 25, 2010 as compared to \$449.2 million at December 26, 2009.
+The decrease in our cash, cash equivalents and marketable securities balances was primarily due to the use of cash for operating activities in fiscal 2010.
+We believe that we will be able to satisfy our working capital requirements for the next twelve months with the liquidity provided by our existing cash, cash equivalents and marketable securities.
+If we are unsuccessful in improving our operating efficiency, reducing our cash outlays or increasing our available cash through financing, our cash, cash equivalents and marketable securities will further decline in fiscal 2011.